 - Prepare your product hunt campaign launch.
 Through it, you can get lots of feedback as your app gets closer to making its debut.
-The ShowHN area of HackerNews is a great place to post your app idea so that it starts generating interest.
+The ShowHN area of HackerNews is a great place to post your app idea to start generating interest.

 - Attend meetups and hackathons to promote your MVP or app idea.
 MeetUp.com is one place where you can find out about local tech events.

 - Create beta and demo versions of the product.
-At this point, you’re ready to get an early version of the app up and running.
-See if the functionality that you were expecting works for the test subjects that you bring in, and make sure that you’re getting honest feedback from them.
+At this point, you're ready to get an early version of the app up and running.
+See if the functionality you were expecting works for the test subjects you bring in and ensure that you're getting honest feedback.

-Apps you can make money with often employ Wizard of Oz testing.
-It allows companies to find out how customers might interact with a product or service which doesn’t exist yet.
+Often apps you can make money with employ Wizard of Oz testing.
+It allows companies to find out how customers might interact with a product or service which doesn't exist yet.

 One example of this idea in action is Zappos.
 Nick Swinmurn created an online shop featuring a variety of different shoes.

 In reality, he didn't yet have any warehouses or merchandise.
 Instead, he took pictures of shoes at nearby stores and posted them on the internet.
 When orders started coming in, Nick bought them from local stores and mailed them out himself.

 This strategy was aimed toward understanding whether customers were ready to buy shoes without trying them on.
 As you think about how to make your app, use this example for inspiration.